History of Sufism: Spread to India

 The Suharawardi order was started by Abu al-Najib Suhrawardi, a Persian Sufi born in Sohrevard near Zanjan in Iran, and brought to India by Baha-ud-din Zakariya of Multan.
 The Suhrawardiyyah order of Sufism gained popularity in Bengal.
 In addition, the Suhrawardiyyah order, under the leadership of Abu Hafs Umar al-Suhrawardi (d.
 1234), also bequeathed a number of teachings and institutions that were influential in shaping other order that emerged during later periods.

 The Khalwati order was founded by Umar al-Khalwati, an Azerbaijani Sufi known for undertaking long solitary retreats in the wilderness of Azerbaijan and northwestern Iran.
 While the Indian subcontinent branches of the order did not survive into modern times, the order later spread into the Ottoman Empire and became influential there after it came under persecution by the rise of the Safavid Shahs during the sixteenth century.

-The Qadiriyyah order founded by Abdul Qadir Gilani whose tomb is at Baghdad.
+The Qadiriyyah order was founded by Abdul Qadir Gilani, whose tomb is at Baghdad.
 It is popular among the Muslims of South India.